-A Non-U.S. Holder will generally not be subject to United States federal income tax on gain realized on a sale, exchange, retirement, redemption or other taxable disposition of the Notes unless:
+Subject to the discussion of backup withholding tax below, a Non-U.S. Holder will generally not be subject to United States federal income tax on any gain realized on a sale, exchange, retirement, redemption or other taxable disposition of the Notes (other than any amount representing accrued but unpaid interest on the Note, which is subject to the rules discussed above under "Non-U.S. Holders-Interest") unless: